AnkhSquirrel/Hangman/README.md

 # Hangman

-A web game of hangman using HTML, CSS & Javascript
+A web game of hangman using HTML, CSS & Javascript.

 # Screenshots